 Since book reviews are my usual schtick, I suppose I should include a few recommendations here!
 If this post has you in a mood to learn more about ichnology (the study of prehistoric footprints and other trace fossils), I can personally recommend both Anthony J. Martin’s Dinosaurs Without Bones, as well as the blog of ichnologist Lisa G. Buckley.
 Most relevantly to the topic of this post, I highly recommend Dinosaur Highway, a fascinating look into the history of this little corner of Texas.
 While Dinosaur Valley may be a State Park, its aims are certainly in line with the National Park system: for more books relevant to this topic, check out my reviews of Jason Chin’s Grand Canyon and the Prehistoric Life in the National Parks coloring book.
-For more Texas paleontology, consider checking out my review of The Whiteside Museum and the Texas Through Time, the Heard Natural Science Museum, and the Mayborn Museum!
+For more Texas-based fossil attractions, consider checking out my reviews of The Whiteside Museum and the Texas Through Time, the Heard Natural Science Museum, and the Mayborn Museum!

 It’s probably no surprise that Dinosaur Valley State Park earns my enthusiastic Stomp of Approval, but don’t let my obvious bias undersell the place for you!
 It makes for a genuinely enjoyable visit for any length of time, and has a little something for everyone.
 If you ever find yourself in the Dallas/Fort Worth area of Texas, be sure to take an easy hour’s drive south to visit this historically and scientifically important local gem!